dtaht/blog-cerowrt/content/post/crypto_fq_bug.md

 something else.
 There was lots of loss.
 Some flows would stop entirely until a 250ms timeout.

-By shaving all this latency out of wifi it seemed we'd broken TCP.
-UDP floods showed some similar patterns - about a 25% lossage with two udp flows present.
+By shaving all this latency out of wifi it seemed we'd broken TCP - with two flows we normally would get more bandwidth, not less.
+But: UDP floods showed some similar patterns - about a 25% bandwidth lossage with two udp flows present.

 What that "something else" was was really hard to find.
 We explored TCP send buffering, receive buffering, pacing on or off, disabling the